Personal essays reflecting on public policy topics

 Read More

-Tricia Davies Tricia Davies
+mental health policy Tricia Davies mental health policy Tricia Davies

 Untreated mental illness and emotional disorders, self-medication with mind-numbing chemical substances that overtake the individual’s judgement and ability to self-manage are the real causes of homelessness.
 Urges and choices that involve illegal activities, sometimes violence, and often, a disregard for the impact of one’s choices on others (family members, neighbors, community supports and random strangers) are what perpetuate homelessness for the vast majority.